palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-1-what-it-is.md

 According to [malware.news](https://malware.news/t/everyone-loves-curves-but-which-elliptic-curve-is-the-most-popular/17657) (a source I'm not sure about the trustworthiness of), the most common curves are NIST P-256 and Curve25519.
 That fact feels aligned with my experience of usage though, so I'll take their word for it.
 Anyways, in these blog posts I will only use NIST P-256, to not make an already confusing subject more confusing.

-  * **Note** - *The NIST P-256 curve is also known as Secp256v1 and Secp256r1, and not to be confused with Secp256k1 (which is slightly different) - because why have one name when you can have three* 🌞
+  * **Note** - *The NIST P-256 curve is also known as Prime256v1 and Secp256r1, and not to be confused with Secp256k1 (which is different) - because why have one name when you can have three* 🌞

 ### NIST P-256